United States v. Jackson: Opinion of the Court

-However, the majority disagreed with the District Court’s assertion that the Federal Kidnapping Act fails entirely because its penalty clause is deficient.
+However, the majority disagreed with the District Court's assertion that the Federal Kidnapping Act fails entirely because its penalty clause is deficient.
 The court determined that the part of the Act which details punishment is severable from the rest of the act.
 The judgment of the District Court was reversed and sent back for further proceedings.

 Dissent

 Justice White dissented, with Justice Black joining.
 While he agreed that some defendants would be coerced by the law, Justice White argued that because not every defendant would be coerced by the law it should not be ruled unconstitutional.
-He argues that pleas of guilt should be carefully examined before being accepted to make sure that they have been not coerced by the threat of capital punishment.
+He argued that pleas of guilt should be carefully examined before being accepted to make sure that they have been not coerced by the threat of capital punishment.

 Subsequent developments

 The Court revisited the issue of the Federal Kidnapping Act in Brady v.
-United States, in which the Court reinforced its decision that not all guilty pleas entered under the Act were invalid.
+United States (1970), in which the Court reinforced its decision that not all guilty pleas entered under the Act were invalid.